RisticDjordje/health-and-fitness-tracking-app/README.md

 ## Robust Database Testing with Transactions and Exception Handling

 ### Overview
-In our health and fitness tracking app, we emphasize the importance of robust and reliable database operations.
-This is exemplified in our `TestDatabase` class, where we employ transactions and try-catch blocks (exception handling) to ensure the integrity and consistency of our database interactions.

-## Robust Database Operations with Transactions and Exception Handling

-### Overview
 Our health and fitness tracking app ensures the integrity and reliability of database operations through the strategic use of transactions, exception handling, and enforcing foreign key constraints.
 This approach is consistently applied across various database interactions, including table creation, data insertion, and query execution.